Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 \subsection{Fermionic Dark-matter Relic Density}

 Fermionic WIMP dark-matter is a leading dark-matter candidate naturally realized within the scotogenic approach.
-We now consider $m_{F_1} < m_{\eta_R}, \,m_{\eta_I},\,m_{\eta^{\pm}}$ so $F_1$ is the LSP and dark-matter particle.
+Indeed, for $m_{F_1} < m_{\eta_R}, \,m_{\eta_I},\,m_{\eta^{\pm}}$, $F_1$ is the LSP and dark-matter particle.
 The main annihilation channels determining the $F_1$ relic abundance are $F_1 F_1\to\ell_i\ell_j, \nu_i\nu_j$, which proceed via the Yukawa coupling $Y_F$, see Fig.~\ref{fig:relic-pure-singlet}, involving the t-channel propagation of $\eta^\pm,\eta_{R,I}$ (for the case of a compressed mass spectrum with $M_{F_1}\approx m_{\eta^\pm}$, the $F_1-\eta$ co-annihilation channels are also important~\cite{Vicente:2014wga,Batra:2022pej}).

 The analytical expression for thermal averaged annihilation cross section can be written as~\cite{Kubo:2006yx,Ma:2008cu,Chao:2012sz,Duerr:2015vna}

 Assuming that the scalars are nearly degenerate $m_{\eta^\pm}\sim m_{\eta_R}\sim m_{\eta_I}$ and neglecting lepton masses one finds that the relic density is given as